Gulfport Energy (GPOR)

 Michael Hodges, Executive Vice President and Chief Financial Officer

 Mr. Hodges joined Gulfport as Executive Vice President and Chief Financial Officer in April 2023.
-He has over 20 years of financial leadership experience in the oil and gas sector.
-Most recently, he was Senior Vice President, Finance and Accounting at Leon Capital Group.
-Prior to joining Leon Capital, Mr. Hodges served as Executive Vice President and Chief Financial Officer for Montage Resources Corporation until its merger with Southwestern Energy Company in November 2020.
-From 2012 until joining Montage Resources in 2018, he served as Chief Financial Officer for three upstream energy companies focused on near-term value creation through the acquisition and early-stage development of oil and natural gas resources, a pattern often associated with private equity-backed ventures.
+Before Gulfport, he was Senior Vice President, Finance and Accounting at Leon Capital Group.
+Prior to that, he served as the Executive Vice President and Chief Financial Officer for Montage Resources Corporation until its merger with Southwestern Energy Company in November 2020.
+From 2012 until joining Montage Resources in 2018, Mr. Hodges was the Chief Financial Officer for three upstream energy companies, which focused on near-term value creation through the acquisition and early-stage development of oil and natural gas resources.

 Matthew Rucker, Executive Vice President and Chief Operating Officer

 Mr. Sluiter joined Gulfport as Senior Vice President of Reservoir Engineering in December 2018.
-He has over 18 years of experience in unconventional resource development, reservoir engineering, subsurface development, business development, and acquisitions.
-Prior to Gulfport, he held various engineering positions at Noble Energy, Inc. from 2012 to 2018, including Business Development Engineering Advisor, Appalachian Reservoir Engineering Supervisor, and Permian Basin Business Unit Manager.
-Mr. Sluiter also worked at Santos Australia and Santos USA.
+He previously held various engineering positions at Noble Energy, Inc. from January 2012 to November 2018, including Business Development Engineering Advisor and Appalachian Reservoir Engineering Supervisor.
+Mr. Sluiter has over 18 years of experience in unconventional resource development, reservoir engineering, subsurface development, business development, and acquisitions, with prior roles at Noble Energy, Santos Australia, and Santos USA.

 AI Analysis | Feedback